sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_05_refactor_improve_existing_code.md

 GitHub Copilot's Chat view has three modes: **Ask**, **Edit**, and **Agent**.
 Each mode is designed for different types of interactions with GitHub Copilot.

 - **Ask**: Use this mode to ask GitHub Copilot questions about your codebase.
 You can ask GitHub Copilot to explain code, suggest changes, or provide information about the codebase.
-- **Edit**: Use this mode to edit code in your workspace.
+- **Edit**: Use this mode to edit selected code files.
 You can use GitHub Copilot to refactor code, add comments, or make other changes to your code.
 - **Agent**: Use this mode to run GitHub Copilot as an agent.
 You can use GitHub Copilot to run commands, execute code, or perform other tasks in your workspace.

 In this section of the exercise, you use the Chat view in Ask mode to analyze your coding assignment.